 Unified Modeling Language (UML) is a common, standardized graphical language used in object-oriented programming.
 It helps you to visualize the design and structure of complex software systems.
 You use the UML library of integrated diagrams to represent the objects and processes that make up an application or software system.
 This makes it much easier to visualize and understand the software’s architecture, relationships, and hierarchies than trying to track everything through thousands of lines of code.

-There are several types of UML diagrams that fall under two broad categories: structural diagrams and behavioral diagrams.
+There are several of UML diagram types that fall under two broad categories: structural diagrams and behavioral diagrams.

 - A structural diagram lets you visualize the static parts that need to be present in a software system.
 This type of diagram is often used to document software architecture.
 Examples of structural diagrams include component diagrams and class diagrams.